LennonLab/Emergence/EmergencePrePrint.md

 	* Biomass

 **SAR.csv**
--- A file holding species-area relationships (SARs) from Emergence models.
+-- A file holding results for species-area relationships (SARs) from Emergence models.
 SARs quantify the rate at which species are encountered with increasing area of a sample, study, landscape, etc.
 The SAR is among the most intensively and long-studied patterns in ecology and is one of two patterns commonly predicted by biodiversity theories (Lomolino 2000, Hubbell 2001, Harte 2011).